Plant Tissue Culture Media Ingredients

 5. Plant Growth Regulators (PGRs): Directors of Morphogenesis

-PGRs are hormones that control cell division, organogenesis, and rooting.
-Their ratios determine developmental pathways.
+PGRs are hormones which regulate cell division, organogenesis and rooting.
+The ratios preset developmental pathways.

 PGR Applications by Stage